 Withdrawal is defined as termination by the student of his or her enrollment in one or more courses at the university.
-Withdrawal refunds are calculated as of the date the petition to cancel enrollment or the withdrawal form is received by the Registrar's Office.
+Cancellation is limited to new students prior to or during their first two weeks of attendance.
+Refunds are calculated as of the date the petition to cancel enrollment or the withdrawal form is received by the Registrar's Office.

 A new student who cancels his or her enrollment prior to the first day of the term will receive a refund of all tuition paid for that term, less the application fee not to exceed \$100.
-A continuing student who withdraws prior to the first day of the term is eligible for a refund of all tuition paid for that term.
+A continuing student who withdraws prior to the first day of the term is eligible for a refund of all tuition and fees already paid for that term.